Market Research is ever more important in Construction.

 - Usability Research

-Qualitative Researchers can conduct detailed Executive Interviews Face-to-Face.
-They also can make use of online qualitative methods and Face-to-Face Focus Groups and Online Communities.
+Qualitative Researchers can conduct detailed Executive Interviews Face-to-Face, moreover, they can make use of online qualitative methods and Face-to-Face Focus Groups and Online Communities.

 Construction firms can benefit from surveys and the data and analytics that surveys provide.
-Quantitative data can be used to understand stakeholder needs, attitudes, purchasing preferences, willingness to pay and pricing sensitivity.
-One benefit is that it’s easier to measure the extent to which a behavior applies to a larger sample.
-This, in turn, can give analysts a more precise picture of the market.
+Quantitative data can be used to understand stakeholder needs, attitudes, purchasing preferences, as well as willingness to pay, and pricing sensitivity.
+One benefit is that it’s easier to measure the extent to which a behavior applies to a larger sample, as a result, the data can give analysts a more precise picture of the market.

 Quantitative methods include: